Helenyin123/changnote/system-design.md

 **Partition-Tolerance: **The cluster continues to function even if there is communication break\(partition\) between nodes.

+**Database Normalization: **is a technique of organizing the data in the database.
+It's a systematic approach of decomposing tables to eliminate data redundancy and ensure data dependency.

 #### Memory Estimation

 | Bit Size | Estimate Exponential to 10 | Estimate Exponential to 2 |